awsdocs/amazon-redshift-management-guide/doc_source/managing-snapshots-console.md

    1. In **Cluster Parameter Group**, select a parameter group to associate with the cluster\.

    1. In **Cluster Security Groups** or **VPC Security Groups**, select a security group to associate with the cluster\.
-The types of security group that appear here depend on whether you're restoring the cluster into the EC2\-Classic or EC2\-VPC platform\.
+The types of security group that appear here depend on whether you're restoring the cluster into the EC2\-VPC or EC2\-Classic platform\.

-      The option to select a cluster security group or a VPC security group depends on whether you restore the cluster into the EC2\-Classic platform or the EC2\-VPC platform\.
+      The option to select a cluster security group or a VPC security group depends on whether you restore the cluster into the EC2\-VPC platform or the EC2\-Classic platform\.

+   1. In **Maintenance track**, the value of the maintenance track is displayed\.
+In **Change maintenance track to**, optionally choose to restore the cluster using one of the maintenance tracks listed\.

    The following is an example of restoring a snapshot into a cluster that uses the EC2\-VPC platform\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/redshift/latest/mgmt/images/rs-mgmt-restore-from-snapshot-vpc.png)